Dev-Dream/HealthTag/README.md

 ```
 USE mysql;
 UPDATE user SET plugin="mysql_native_password" where user="root";
-ALTER USER "root"@"localhost" IDENTIFIED WITH mysql_native_password BY "your_password"; --you should remember this
+ALTER USER "root"@"localhost" IDENTIFIED WITH mysql_native_password BY "your_mysql_password"; --you should remember this
 ```
 + Create a schema
 ```